How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 Is Zapier or Make better for virtual assistants?

-Can I automate workflows for multiple clients with the same Zapier account?
+Can I automate workflows for multiple clients with the same Make account?

-Yes, and this is one of the most valuable aspects of no-code automation for virtual assistants managing multiple clients.
-Build one workflow with a conditional step that routes differently based on the client (identified by email domain, tag, or form field).
-Alternatively, duplicate the workflow for each client and modify the destination, same structure, different output locations.
-Most VAs use a combination: one shared Zap for universal processes (intake, file creation) and client-specific Zaps for workflows where the logic differs significantly between clients.
+Yes, and this is one of the most valuable aspects of no-code automation for VAs managing multiple clients.
+Build one scenario with a router that branches differently based on the client (identified by email domain, tag, or form field).
+Alternatively, clone the scenario for each client and modify the destination, same structure, different output locations.
+Most VAs use a combination: one shared scenario for universal processes (intake, file creation) and client-specific scenarios for workflows where the logic differs significantly between clients.

 What should I automate first to automate client workflows effectively?